 We need to build an economy that works for everyone, not just corporations.
 We need a government that encourages small business.
 I will work to remove the obstacles that government has put in their path in order to protect large corporations by limiting competition.

 We have to strengthen our antitrust laws.
 We need more oversight into our financial markets to insure that poor decisions made on Wall Street do not decimate Main Street like they did during the Great Recession.

 Finally, we need a strong Consumer Financial Protection Bureau to give consumers power over their own finances.

 As your representative in Congress, I will work to make sure that you, your family’s money are more important than the donations made by banks and Wall Street.
 We need a strong, resilient capitalist economy that works for all Americans, not one beholden to a few well-heeled.

-Protect the 2nd Amendment and Reduce Gun Deaths
+Reduce Gun Deaths